HMI and PLC alarm handling without programming

 Direct access to your PLC or HMI to solve machine issues

-Once the alarm is fired, you (or your customer) can access your machine using industrial remote access (VPN) or control your HMI screen through the mobile app using Cloud Access (read how to set up HMI remote access in under 5-minutes).
+Once the alarm is fired, you (or your customer) can access your machine using industrial remote access (VPN) or control your HMI screen from remote through the mobile app using Cloud Access (read how to set up HMI remote access in under 5-minutes).
 You can even check the machine’s data dashboards to get better insights into its status.
 All available on the IXON Cloud platform and smartphone apps to help you reduce unplanned downtime.

 Making PLC alarming even more powerful with third-party integrations

 Solutions like PagerDuty, VictorOPS, Zapier provide additional functionalities for incident management like SMS, on-call management, automated escalation or central alarm logging in Google Sheets.
 If you (or your customer) have these specific needs, then the Cloud Notify feature is for you!
 You can also easily integrate any third-party solution using webhooks.

 7 Benefits of cloud-based alarming & notifications for PLC/HMI